FAForever/wiki-pages/teams/tournament-team/statutes.md

 - Assisting participants with questions and resolving issues during the tournament.
 - Managing and recording game results accurately.
 - Formatting results in a clear, structured way for verification and post-event documentation.

+Becoming a Tournament Director is also the easiest step toward becoming a Tournament Organizer.
+By directing onr or more tournaments you gain hands-on experience with the details of planning, coordinating, and running tournaments.
+This is the most natural way to learn how to organize your own tournaments.

 ### Graphic designer